MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/remote-access/directaccess/single-server-advanced/Step-1--Plan-the-DirectAccess-Infrastructure.md

 When you plan AD DS for a DirectAccess deployment, consider the following requirements:

--   At least one domain controller must be installed with the Windows ServerÂ® 2016 Technical Preview,  Windows Server 2012 R2 ,  Windows Server 2012 ,  Windows Server 2008 R2 , or  Windows Server 2008  operating system.
+-   At least one domain controller must be installed with the Windows Server® 2016 Technical Preview,  Windows Server 2012 R2 ,  Windows Server 2012 ,  Windows Server 2008 R2 , or  Windows Server 2008  operating system.

     If the domain controller is on a perimeter network (and therefore reachable from the Internet-facing network adapter of the DirectAccess server), you must prevent the DirectAccess server from reaching it by adding packet filters on the domain controller to prevent connectivity to the IP address of the Internet adapter.